Alluxio/alluxio/docs/en/administration/Scalability-Tuning.md

 On the master side, removing the worker from the locations of each block cache is an expensive operation.
 Registering a worker which has many blocks later is also and expensive operation.
 So it is ideal to avoid incorrectly identifying a worker as lost.
-You should set `alluxio.master.worker.timeout` to a value where you do not have false positives for this lost worker detection, and still be able to tell a worker is lost with a reasonable delay.
+You should set `alluxio.coordinator.worker.timeout` to a value where you do not have false positives for this lost worker detection, and still be able to tell a worker is lost with a reasonable delay.